confluentinc/ksql/docs-md/tutorials/basics-docker.md

 ### 2. Populate two source topics

-Populate the streams with some sample data using the INSERT VALUES statement:
+Populate the streams with some sample data by using the INSERT VALUES statement:

 ```sql
 -- Insert values in NEW_ORDERS: